Mary M. Howell, Esq., CCAL

 California Association of Community Managers (CACM), Member

-Mary Howell graduated from the University of California, San Diego in 1972 with a B.A. in biology.
-She is a 1976 graduate of the University of San Diego School of Law.
-As a former shareholder of Epsten, APC, Mary’s practice has been limited to the representation of community associations.
-Clients included associations in San Diego, Riverside, and Orange counties.
-In addition to counseling associations on corporate governance and interpretation and enforcement of governing documents, Mary’s case work on behalf of associations encompassed litigation of CC&R enforcement cases, appellate representation, defense of common interest developments (e.g., breach of fiduciary obligation, wrongful termination, failure to maintain) and actions for declaratory relief.A long-time champion of senior housing, Mary is well-known for her advocacy of seniors and her work on behalf of senior communities in California.
-As a respected authority on the topic, she has authored texts for attorneys on the federal and California laws that relate to age restricted communities and has been lauded for her work by numerous civic organizations and state and local governments.
+Mary is a former shareholder of Epsten, APC.
+Her legal practice has solely focused on the representation of community associations.
+She is a long-time champion of senior housing, well-known for her advocacy of seniors and her work on behalf of senior communities in California.
+As a respected authority on the topic, she has authored texts for attorneys on the federal and California laws that relate to age-restricted communities and has been lauded for her work by numerous civic organizations and state and local governments.

-Mary has also been an adjunct professor of law at Thomas Jefferson School of Law, and has authored numerous articles and handbooks for homeowner associations, including Small Claims Court for Homeowner Associations, and the Resource Manual for California Senior Communities.
-Mary has served as a judge pro-tem for San Diego County courts, has served on the Steering Committee of the State Bar’s Fair Housing and Public Accommodations Subsection, and has appeared in various cases as an expert witness on community association issues.
+Mary was an adjunct law professor at Thomas Jefferson School of Law and has authored numerous articles and handbooks for homeowner associations, including Small Claims Court for Homeowner Associations and the Resource Manual for California Senior Communities.
+Mary has served as a judge pro tem for San Diego County courts, on the Steering Committee of the State Bar’s Fair Housing and Public Accommodations Subsection, and appeared in various cases as an expert witness on community association issues.